top of page

 We will only be accepting final edits of completed work.

-Does my project need to have a premier status?
+Does my project need to have a premiere status?

-There is no premier requirement.
+There is no premiere requirement.
 We will accept submissions that have been previously screened elsewhere, including other film club screenings and festivals.

 What is the maximum duration for short films and short form TV projects?